California Lawful Permanent Resident Law Attorneys for the LGBT Community

 - The applicant is no longer legally in the country

-If you or a loved one are seeking lawful permanent resident status or need information regarding your options, contact a Los Angeles Gay and Lesbian Immigration Attorney today for a free case consultation.
+If you or a loved one are seeking lawful permanent resident status or need information regarding your options, contact a Los Angeles Gay and Lesbian Immigration Attorney today for case consultation.